Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 - **Min Required Density Ratio**, only squares with a higher density ratio are visible.

-- **Max Allowed Variability**, only squares with a lower Variability are visible. .
+- **Max Allowable Variability**, only squares with a lower Variability are visible. .